eguneys/celeste-jumping/README.md

      p.dy += -p.dy * x_friction * v_slide_drag

-Feel free to suggest a better method, since it uses `x_friction` which is the friction for horizontal drag.
+Feel free to suggest a better method, it didn't feel very stiff enough to me, also it uses `x_friction` which is the friction for horizontal drag.